NACBots/botstatusimage/README.md

 </p>

-This bot can show the real-time working status of your bots as an Image.
+This bot can show the real-time working status of your bots as an Image.<br>

 <img src="https://i.ibb.co/SQRgnF1/Screenshot-2022-08-29-21-36-01-99-86b20aa5dbe808163fc963dd678ff925.jpg">

 ### Deploy to Heroku